How to Organize Medicines and Supplements

 Bottles of pills, one spilling, close-up

-Continue sorting, going through each item paying close attention to the expiration date.
-If an item is expired and it is something that you know you will need within the next one to three months, write that item down on your pad and paper.
+Continue sorting, going through each item, and paying close attention to the expiration date.
+If an item is expired and it is something that you know you will need within the next one to three months, write that item down on your pad and paper or you can use a preprinted shopping list.

-This is your medication shopping list and one you will work on fulfilling as your household budget allows.
+This is your medication shopping list, one you will work on filling as your household budget allows.

 tossing expired medicine in a trashbin